amazon-archives/aws-security-benchmark/aws_cis_foundation_framework/README.md

 multiple accounts

 ## Execution
+### Requirement
+Verified with Python 2.7.
+Python 3.6 support in process.

 ### Config Rules
 By adding the script to you AWS account as a Lambda function you can tie it to a Config Rule.